Out of Focus

 We spend so much time getting our photographs sharp.
-This week we are going to explore intentionally blurring our photographs.
+For this exercise, we are going to explore intentionally blurring our photographs.

 We are told a photograph needs a full range of tones, every one between black and white.
 This gives our photographs true depth and feeling.
-This week we are going to explore the effects of the tonal range of the photograph.
+For this exercise we are going to explore the effects of the tonal range of the photograph.

 Do you know which lens is your sharpest lens?
 Do you know what focal length is its sharpest?

 The point of power comes to us directly from the world of advertising.
 Advertisers have to be clued up as to where the best spot in a magazine is to put their advertising.
-Did you know the price of an advertisement varies based on its location.
+Did you know the price of an advertisement varies based on its location?
 Back cover is the most expensive.
 Inside front is cheaper.
-This week we explore one particular spot in a page.
+In this exercise we explore one particular spot in a page.
 The terminal area.

 I find my best work is directly related to my personal passions.
 My loves.